ZOMBIELAND (Theatrical Release USA 2009)

 Storyline

-Attorney Paul Morgan (Hugh Grant) and Real Estate Agent Meryl Morgan (Sarah Jessica Parker) witness a murder and are hidden out in Ray, Wyoming under a witness protection program.
+Attorney Paul Morgan (Hugh Grant) and Real Estate Agent Meryl Morgan (Sarah Jessica Parker) witness a murder and are hidden in Ray, Wyoming under a witness protection program.

 Additional Thanks